 Read time 5 minutes

-Sometimes, when the Outlook user wants to access the OST file from its actual location, then he/she unable to find the existing file and gets the message that-
+At times, when an Outlook user attempts to access the OST file from its original location, they may encounter difficulties in locating the file and receive an error message stating:-

 ‘Not a valid path.
 Outlook cannot find OST file.’